leeuwte/init-script-template/README.md

 By default, standard output goes to _/var/log/scriptname.log_ and error output to _/var/log/scriptname.err_.
 If you're not happy with that, change the variables `stdout_log` and `stderr_log`.

+To view the running logs, you can tail the output log or error log:

+    tail -f /var/log/algorithms.log
+    tail -f /var/log/algorithms.err

 License
 -------